amalgamaria/secretariat/docs/access/transfer.rst

 8. Output should print to the 'Message log'

-	*This is the pannel below the 'Toolbar' and 'Quickconnect' sections at the top of the window.*
+	*This is the panel below the 'Toolbar' and 'Quickconnect' sections at the top of the window.*

    When output similar to the following appears and files / directories are present in both the 'Local site' and the 'Remote site' panels, the connection has been successfully established.

 .. code-block:: rst

-   Status:	Connected to secretariat-master.clemson.edu
+   Status:	Connected to 130.127.173.136
    Status:	Retrieving directory listing...
    Status:	Listing directory /home/[`username`]
    Status:	Directory listing of "/home/[`username`]" successful